-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Torres’ outreach

-The Thursday before the election, Torres and Felix Vargas, her campaign director, set out to canvass a neighborhood off Main Street in Union Gap , reminding folks to return their ballots and listening to their top concerns.
+The Thursday before the election, Torres and Felix Vargas, her campaign director, set out to canvass a neighborhood off Main Street in Union Gap, reminding people to return their ballots and listening to their top concerns.

 Using an app on her campaign phone, Torres could see who in the neighborhood was registered to vote and who had already returned their ballots.